 Make cranberry chocolate chip energy balls by adding ¼ cup mini dark chocolate chips in with the cranberries.

 Short on time or patience?
 Turn this into a super quick energy bites recipe by skipping refrigeration.
 It will be slightly stickier, so be prepared to wash your hands a few more times.
-You can also skip the step of rolling the energy balls in chopped nuts.
-Just toss them into the mixture and roll as normal.

 Need some energy bites recipe inspiration?

 Use our base recipe as a guide to make it your own, or check out some of our favorite energy ball variations!